INTRODUCTION

 - Three letters of recommendation.

 Evaluation of applicants will begin immediately and will continue until the posting is removed.
+For questions, contact Professor Martha J. Cutter (Martha.cutter@uconn.edu).
 Preference will be given to those who apply by December 14, 2024.
-This job posting is scheduled to be removed at 11:55 PM Eastern time on January 12, 2024.
+This job posting is scheduled to be removed at 11:55 PM Eastern time on January 12, 2025.

 At the University of Connecticut, our commitment to excellence is complemented by our commitment to building a culturally diverse community.